 FULLY BOOKED IN ALL CLASSES 

 Our journey commences at Stevenage early morning where at Hitchin we take the line to Cambridge.
 We then call to pick up Ely, March and Peterborough.
 We now follow the cross country line through Stamford, a town of outstanding architectural and historic interest that is of national importance.
 The town has over 600 listed buildings, more than half of the total for the County of Lincolnshire.

 We continue westwards and pass Rutland Water towards Oakham, the small county town of Rutland.
 Entering Leicestershire, we run through Melton Mowbray, famous for its pork pies, and head for Leicester, our final pick up station.
 We follow the main line to London St Pancras for a while as far as Wigston Junction, where we branch off on the Nuneaton and Birmingham line.

 Our route now takes us westwards through Hinkley to Nuneaton, where we join the West Coast main line.
 Heading northwards, our steam locomotive can now get up to top speed as we head for Tamworth and Lichfield.
 Lines split at Colwich Junction and here we follow the WCML through Shugborough Park to round Queensville Curve at Stafford.
 The four tracks continue northwards through rural Staffordshire, with our steam locomotive working hard as it tackles the long climb to Whitmore Summit.
 After a few more miles, we slow down and approach the major railway junction of Crewe.

-We then return from Chester early evening for the steam hauled run back to Stevenage, where our tour today terminates.
+We depart Chester, steam hauled, early evening for the journey home.
+We say goodbye to our steam locomotive at Leicester and continue diesel hauled to Stevenage, where our tour today terminates.

 Mulled wine and mince pies will be served to the first and standard class passengers on board.